What is Menopause?

 So what is menopause exactly?

 The menopause is when you stop ovulating due to a fall in the levels of oestrogen and progesterone in your body.
 But it’s also a collection of symptoms and changes that a woman goes through just before or just after she stops menstruating for good.
+It can be a tricky time to deal with emotionally – some people may be glad they don’t have to deal with periods any more, while others might feel sad that they will no longer have their menstrual cycle.
+Whatever you’re feeling, it’s absolutely normal.

 What are the first signs of menopause?

 The first signs of menopause happen in the time known as ‘perimenopause’ when the body displays various symptoms such as hot flushes, night sweats, and erratic menstrual flow.
 The first sign of the menopause is usually a change in the pattern of your menstrual cycle, and you may experience irregular periods.
+It can be disorientating when you first notice your body and cycle changing, but it’s not something to worry about, or that you can stop.

 At what ages does the menopause usually start?